 I’m Struggling in College...
 Now What?
-6 Tips for Getting Back on Track

 Everyone begins their college experience with a fresh slate—excited to learn and meet people who have the potential to become lifelong friends.
 But what happens when the lofty rhetoric of college being the “greatest time of your life” isn’t quite lining up with reality?
 What if you find yourself falling behind in college instead of excelling?

 Struggling in college isn’t uncommon, and the sinking feeling that comes with poor grades can discourage even the most determined student.
 But that doesn’t mean you need to throw your hands up and call it quits.
-Whether your difficulties stem from a lack of preparation, competing demands from work and family or just a bad stretch of effort, the important thing is that you refocus yourself and do what you can to correct the issue.
+Whether your difficulties stem from a lack of preparation, competing demands from work and family, or just a stretch of poor effort, the important thing is that you refocus yourself and do what you can to correct the issue.

-So what should a struggling college student do?
+So, what should a struggling college student do?
 Let’s start with following the advice and strategies of those who know what it takes to recover from college struggles.

-6 ways to overcome struggling in college
+6 Ways to overcome struggling in college

 We asked several professionals who work with college students on a daily basis to provide their best advice for students who are looking to get back on track.
 Take a look at what they have to say—you may just find the nugget of wisdom that helps turn things around.